 How Variable Interest Rates Can Impact You

 The bottom line, the cost of borrowing money has increased dramatically over the last year, and the rising Prime rate is making servicing current variable debts costly.
-But, how is the rising interest affecting you personally?
+But, how is the rising interest effecting you personally?

 For those with a variable rate mortgage with a variable payment amount, the size of the monthly payment fluctuates based on the Prime interest rate.
 When Prime increases, so do monthly payments.
 This way, you are always paying the same amount towards the Principal balance of the mortgage, but the rising interest rates increase your payment amount.
 It is important to know what you can afford to pay monthly.
 If you are reaching your maximum, it may be time to look into a fixed-rate mortgage.